The Contradance Committee:

 - Sometimes a member of the Corvallis contra community will host a potluck dinner before the dance.
 Check the contra calendar for your dance to see.
 Talent for the evening are always welcome.
 You need not bring a dish unless you want to.
 If you want more control, there are plenty of restaurants in Corvallis.
 Ask if you want suggestions.

-- Larry Edgar, our usual sound person, or someone else will open the hall at about 7:00.
+- Someone else will open the hall at about 6:30.
 We seldom have access before then.
 If you have special concerns, please mention them when you are booked.

 - We almost always start our evening with a half hour of instruction.
 We expect the caller to do the instruction.
 We do not specify a format for this session, preferring to let the caller provide what instruction seems needed, but we do encourage more experienced dancers to be there to help.
 Feel free to coordinate with the band if you would like to have them